lucasm/findto/README.md

 * **No Ads** - Without annoying ads.

-* **Privacy** - Privacy is a universal human right.
+* **Privacy** - An universal human right.
 This app don't track/collect any of searches or sell/share this with third parties.
-A total of 0 (zero) bytes of user data are stored.

 * **Accessbility** - Everyone should be able to access and enjoy the functions of this app, without limitations, even offline.